 Paola’s goal to produce a high quality and affordable line led her to partners Johanna Curti and Elisa Tummillo who own the must-visit ELISA&JANNA boutique in Matera, Italy.
 Johanna, a certified gemologist and Elisa, a goldsmith with an expertise in turning metal into jewelry, were eager to work with Paola, and the Nanos Collection was born.

 The Nanos Collection was successfully unveiled in July 2016 at NanoGagliato 2016.
-The collection uses reclaimed silver, copper and bronze to design hand-cast necklaces, bracelets, earrings, cufflinks and keychains highlighting the unique nano shape.
+The collection uses silver, copper and bronze to design hand-cast necklaces, bracelets, earrings, cuff links and key chains highlighting the unique nano shape.

 Armed with a Fine Arts degree, an aptitude for sculpture and a diploma in goldsmithery, Italian Elisa Tummillo opened her own studio in Matera, Italy in 2006.
 Johanna Curti, originally from Sweden and a qualified gemologist, had moved to Matera after 10 years’ experience with some of London’s more exclusive jewelers.
 Their meeting in 2009 promoted an explosion of design ideas and the Elisa&Janna partnership was born.

-In their tiny atelier in lovely old Piazza Sedile, Elisa&Janna design and produce bold sculpture jewelry using discarded copper plumbing pipes, electrical wires, textiles and various other salvaged materials as well as natural gemstones.
-Their aim is to create unique, elegant and eco-friendly jewels.
+In their tiny atelier in lovely old Piazza Sedile, Elisa&Janna design and produce bold sculpture jewelry using silver, copper and bronze (see the Nanos Collection), natural gemstones as well as discarded copper plumbing pipes, electrical wires, textiles and various other salvaged materials.